LSSTDESC/CLMM/INSTALL.md

 ### Local environment for CLMM

-Alternatively, you can create a new local environment and install CLMM by running
+Alternatively, you can create a new local environment by running

 ```bash
     conda env create -f environment.yml